Thanksgiving Day is the day of giving thanks it is the most celebrated festival of America and Canada; that celebrates the harvest.

 What is Thanksgiving Day?

-It all started when a group of people known as Pilgrims came to Settle in Massachusetts in a broad ship called MayFlower in 1620, when they arrived it was too late to farm, their first winter was full of miseries, they did not have enough food to eat, their fellow members were starving and dying from diseases they have nothing to do but to wait for this time to pass.
+It all started when a group of people known as Pilgrims came to Settle in Massachusetts on a broad ship called MayFlower in 1620, when they arrived, it was too late to farm, their first winter was full of miseries, they did not have enough food to eat, their fellow members were starving and dying from diseases they have nothing to do but to wait for this time to pass.

-The following spring the Native American tribe came to their rescue, they taught them how to grow crops, hunt, and fish.
+The following spring, the Native American tribe came to their rescue, they taught them how to grow crops, hunt, and fish.

 Later it was declared a national holiday by President Abraham Lincoln.

-It was possible due to the untiring effort of Sarah Josepha Hale who is considered as the godmother of Thanksgiving, she wrote letters to President Lincoln for years to make it a National Holiday.
+It was possible due to the untiring effort of Sarah Josepha Hale, who is considered as the godmother of Thanksgiving, she wrote letters to President Lincoln for years to make it a National Holiday.

 As a result, people celebrate Thanksgiving as one of the important festivals in the United States Of America and Canada, and other parts of the world.